Tim-Maes/PrintZPL/README.md

 # PrintZPL

 ## Description
-This service allows you to send ZPL templates to a Zebra printer by using HTTP POST requests.
+This service allows you to discover Zebra printers and send/print ZPL templates by using HTTP POST requests.

 ## Installation